 To help reduce the cost of books, the Bookstore features a used book service.
 Used books are purchased from many sources, including students on campus and from other college stores throughout the country.
 Books thus purchased are sold at reduced prices to students.

-Refunds on textbooks may be obtained during the first two weeks of the semester.
+Refunds on textbooks may be obtained by the date printed on the bottom of the receipt.
 A cash refund cannot be issued unless the following conditions are met: The cash register receipt must be presented.
 No cash refunds are given without the cash register receipt.
 Books must be in the same condition as when they were purchased; new books must be unmarked.
 A 50 percent refund will result if a new book is marked.
 Do not write in any new book until you are sure there is no need to return it.
 Books wrapped in plastic must be returned unopened if the publisher marks that the book is non-returnable if opened.
 The seal to disk packages must not be broken.

 Defective copies of textbooks are exchangeable for perfect copies at any time.
-If a course is canceled, return the book within two weeks for a full refund, providing all other condition are also met.
+If a course is canceled, return the book by the date printed on the receipt for a full refund, providing all other condition are also met.

 Personal checks are accepted as payment for books and merchandise provided it is your own personal check, or that of your parents or guardian.
 The check cannot exceed the amount of your purchase by more than \$5.00.
 The check is to be made out to the Wayne College Bookstore.
-Your local address, phone number, and social security number must be in the upper lefthand corner of the check.
+Your local address, phone number, and social security number must be in the upper left-hand corner of the check.
 Money orders, travelers' checks, bank checks, VISA, MasterCard, and Discover are accepted.
 Checks returned for insufficient funds or closed accounts will be charged a \$20.00 handling fee.